cldf-datasets/uratyp/README.md

 35|Mari|Hill Mari|✔|Jeremy Bradley|✔|Jeremy Bradley
 ||||33||30|

+## Contents
+The raw version of the dataset (found in the `raw` folder of the repository) is organized into tables, provided as separate CSV (comma-separated values) files.

 ### Funders and supporters
-Kipot ja kielet (‘Pots and languages’) project, funded by the University of Turku (2018–2020), the URKO (Uralilainen Kolmio = ‘Uralic Triangle’) project, funded by the Academy of Finland (2020–2022); The Collegium for Transdisciplinary Studies in Archeology, Genetics and Linguistics, University of Tartu (2018–)
+*Kipot ja kielet* (‘Pots and languages’) project, funded by the University of Turku (2018–2020); the URKO (Uralilainen Kolmio = ‘Uralic Triangle’) project, funded by the Academy of Finland (2020–2022); The Collegium for Transdisciplinary Studies in Archeology, Genetics and Linguistics, University of Tartu (2018–)

 ### Terms of use